 You might be wondering how you will make sure that your new breakfast bar will fit in with your existing kitchen.
 All you need to do is purchase replacement kitchen doors for all of your existing units and the new ones.
-This way they will all match and you would never know that the breakfast bar was an afterthought.
+This way they will all match and your breakfast bar won't look like an afterthought.

 This is where things get a little tricky.
 If you can source a worktop which matches your existing one you will be able to complete this job at a much lower cost.
-But it is worth remembering that worktops are often sold per length and are not cut to size for you.
-So you may find it is just as economical to buy worktop for your entire kitchen.
+However, worktops are often sold per length and are not cut to size for you.
+So it may be more economical to buy new worktop for your entire kitchen.

-Of course if your worktop cannot be matched, you will need to invest in a new one in any case.
-Try to choose something which will stand up to the rigours of being used as a table and homework spot.
-You will also need to ensure that it is wide enough to allow a stool to be pulled up under it and for you to sit comfortably on the table side of the room.
+Of course if your worktop can't be matched, you'll need to invest in a new one.
+You'll need something that will stand up to the rigours of being used as a table and homework spot.
+You'll also need to ensure it's wide enough for a stool to be pulled up under it.
+This will allow you to sit comfortably on the table side of the room.

-Fitting a worktop can be a difficult job for a novice, however if you can source or hire a worktop jig, you should be able to work out how to make the correct cuts to fit the worktop perfectly.
-Remember that a tradesman will be able to complete this job for you in around one day, so the investment may be worthwhile.
+Fitting a worktop can be a difficult job for a novice.
+However, if you can source or hire a worktop jig, you should be able to work out how to make the correct cuts to fit the worktop perfectly.
+Remember, a tradesman will be able to complete this job for you in around one day, so the investment may be worthwhile.

 A breakfast bar is a great way to introduce extra workspace and to turn your kitchen into a more family friendly area.
-You could turn your breakfast bar into a workspace for your computer, a homework area for the kids or even an eating area for informal dinners.
-The possibilities are endless and it couldn't be easier.
+Turn it into a workspace for your computer.
+A homework area for the kids.
+Or even an eating area for informal dinners.
+The possibilities are endless, and it couldn't be easier.